International sanctions during the Russo-Ukrainian war: Effect on global food supply

+Other effects

-Shifting of safe havens
+Shifting to safe havens

 Under the sanctions imposed by the US and the European Union, Russian oligarchs began looking for safe havens financially.
 Many of them moved their wealth to countries like the United Arab Emirates (UAE), which could not match the Western sanctions.
 Investigations spotted a number of superyachts moored in Dubai and the Maldives.
 Private jets owned by these oligarchs were also tracked flying back and forth from Moscow to Dubai and Israel.
 The Russian elites have been shifting funds worth hundreds of millions of dollars from sanctioning countries like the UK and Switzerland to countries that do not impose sanctions like the UAE.
 Russian oligarchs facing sanctions from the West were not just seeking to buy properties in the UAE, but for long-term residence.
-Analysts assessed that these billionaires could avail the service of the Emirates’ "golden visa" program by investing at least $2.7 million in a local company or investment fund.
+Analysts assessed that these billionaires could avail the service of the Emirates' "golden visa" program by investing at least $2.7 million in a local company or investment fund.
 The golden visa program could allow these oligarchs to live, work, and study in the UAE with full ownership of their business.

+The shifting to safe havens also involves large gold sales that are now conducted through the UAE first before reaching other destinations.
+Due to the flexibility of gold transactions, and the ability to re-issue gold certificates as well as gold bullions, it is practically impossible to control the flow of gold from sanctioned entities.
+Even when gold-rich countries, such as Switzerland had adhered to EU sanctions, and no longer import gold directly from Russia, the trade with such commodities among others, actually increased for 2022 and early 2023.
+Furthermore, both China and Russia had increased their gold reserves considerably, even before the onset of the hostilities between Russia and Ukraine, driving up the gold price.
+As the gold trade became less transparent due to the sanctions imposed on Russia, economic effects of such transactions are now much more difficult to predict.

 Space

-Continued international collaboration on the operation of and missions to the International Space Station (ISS) has been thrown into doubt.
+Continued international collaboration on the operation of and missions to the International Space Station (ISS) has been thrown into doubt, although Russia has continued with resupply missions and crew to the ISS.